nima-karkhaneh/portfolio/blog-web-application/README.md

 ---

-## Installation
+## Installation Guide

-This project is located in the `Blog web application` folder of a larger repository named `portfolio`.
+This project is located in the `blog-web-application` folder of a larger repository named `portfolio`.

 To run it locally: